kayandra/hashidable/README.md

 <details>
   <summary>Where are the generated hashes stored?</summary>

 Hashidable does not touch the database to store any sort of metadata.
-What it does instead is use an internal encoder/decoder to dynamically calculate the hashes.
+What it does instead is use an internal encoder/decoder to dynamically calculate the hashes from the models' id.

 </details>